guardian/consent-management-platform/README.md

 This module exposes a function `onConsentNotification`.
 This function takes 2 arguments, the first is the purpose name (a `string`) that is relevant to the code your running eg. "functional", "performance" or "advertisement", and the second is a callback (a `function`).

-When `onConsentNotification` is called it will execute the callback immediately, passing it a single argument (a `boolean` or `null`) which inidicates the users consent state at that time for the given purpose name.
+When `onConsentNotification` is called it will execute the callback immediately, passing it a single argument (a `boolean` or `null`) which indicates the users consent state at that time for the given purpose name.

 The `cmp` module also listens for subsequent changes to the user's consent state (eg. if a user saves an update to their consent via the CMP modal), if this happens it will re-execute the callback, passing it a single argument (a `boolean` or `null`) which inidicates the user's updated consent state for the given purpose name.